-Strategic Objective Two - We will make sure our regulatory requirements are proportionate, providing solicitors and firms the flexibility to innovate and better meet the needs of members of the public and businesses, while maintaining appropriate levels of public protection.
+We will make sure our regulatory requirements are proportionate, providing solicitors and firms the flexibility to innovate and better meet the needs of members of the public and businesses, while maintaining appropriate levels of public protection.

-- 20 We will continue to review consumer financial protection arrangements (Professional Indemnity Insurance and Compensation Fund) and implement reform where appropriate to make sure they are fit for purpose and provide the right levels of protection when things go wrong.
-We will seek approval from the Legal Services Board for our proposed changes during the year. - 21 We will maintain a regulatory approach that encourages positive innovation, while making sure we manage any potential risks for the users of legal services from every community.
-This will include delivery of our Legal Access Challenge, which is funded through the Regulators Pioneer Fund, innovation roadshows and developing targeted support on aspects of legal technology.
-We will also work with other organisations as we develop our thinking on the implications of technology for the sector and on our regulation, collaborating where appropriate as we look ahead to our new Corporate Strategy. - 22 We will also develop our SRA Innovate 'sand box' further, so that it can support firms to try new ways of working in a safe and managed environment that ensures public protection.
-And we will build up our own inhouse capability and expertise on legal technology, so that we are ready to deliver the commitment in our new Corporate Strategy to promote legal technology and innovation which offers the potential to increase access to justice. - 23 As part of keeping everyone up to date on how to maintain the standards we expect, we will continue to publish warning notices and information on risks in the legal sector, for example on solicitor involvement in the dubious investment schemes that take money from so many vulnerable people.
+We will continue to review consumer financial protection arrangements (professional indemnity insurance and the Compensation Fund).
+We will implement reform where appropriate to make sure they are fit for purpose and provide the right levels of protection when things go wrong.
+We will seek approval from the Legal Services Board for our proposed changes during the year.

+We will maintain a regulatory approach that encourages positive innovation, while making sure we manage any potential risks for the users of legal services from every community.
+This will include delivery of our Legal Access Challenge, which is funded through the Regulators' Pioneer Fund, innovation roadshows and developing targeted support on aspects of legal technology.
+We will also work with other organisations as we develop our thinking on the implications of technology for the sector and on our regulation, collaborating where appropriate as we look ahead to our new Corporate Strategy.

-Public - Item 8 Annex 2
+We will also develop our SRA Innovate 'sand box' further, so that it can support firms to try new ways of working in a safe and managed environment that ensures public protection.
+And, we will build up our own in-house capability and expertise on legal technology.
+This is so that we are ready to deliver the commitment in our new Corporate Strategy to promote legal technology and innovation, which offers the potential to increase access to justice.

-- 24 We will continue to deliver a co-ordinated programme of communication and meaningful engagement across all external channels.
-This will allow us to increase understanding and support all our stakeholders to shape our work and to benefit from any changes we introduce. - 25 To make sure we are keeping up to date with people's experience and expectations, we will also do more to enhance our understanding of the needs of consumers.
-We will commission targeted research, monitor the findings of wider research and reach out directly to consumers to listen to their needs. - 26 In order to maintain public and professional confidence in our work to set and enforce standards, we will keep our procedures under review and ensure we have effective oversight of the quality and consistency of regulatory decision making across the business.
+As part of keeping everyone up to date on how to maintain the standards we expect, we will continue to publish warning notices and information on risks in the legal sector.
+For example, solicitor involvement in the dubious investment schemes that take money from so many vulnerable people.
+We will continue to deliver a co-ordinated programme of communication and meaningful engagement across all external channels.
+This will allow us to increase understanding and support all our stakeholders to shape our work and to benefit from any changes we introduce.

+To make sure we are keeping up to date with people's experiences and expectations, we will also do more to enhance our understanding of the needs of consumers.
+We will commission targeted research, monitor the findings of wider research and reach out directly to consumers to listen to their needs.

+In order to maintain public and professional confidence in our work to set and enforce standards, we will keep our procedures under review and ensure we have effective oversight of the quality and consistency of regulatory decision making across the business.

-Strategic Objective Three - We will increase the availability of relevant and timely information to help people make informed choices in the legal services market.
+We will increase the availability of relevant and timely information to help people make informed choices in the legal services market.